Photo Credit: Jacob Pesci

 The record is the healing,” McBride says.
 “Actually going through being sick and really needing help and the process of actually getting it down—[it’s] the catharsis, or the release.”
 And that’s why, whether it’s going blind with static or blinking in a new dirty light, as in “Spray Paint” and“Warm,” the album never loses its sense of possibility—and with that, hope, if not for a return to normalcy, then for a safe arrival at a new normal.

-Auto-Pain was recorded in Chicago by Dave Vettraino, and is out now via Fire Talk Records.
+Auto-Pain was recorded in Chicago by Dave Vettraino, and will be released on March 27, 2020,via Fire Talk Records.